Yaa-Kali-Python/skills-github-pages/_posts/2025-05-20-Remote-Access-Graphic-User-Interface.md

 First I tried to form an RDP session by not providing any additional info.
 The script will automatically use your own username as the login username for the RDP session.
 `/v:{target_IP}` Specifies the target IP of the host we would like to connect to.

-After running the command it does not except my username.
+After running the command it does not accept my username.
 The next step would be to attempt a login as the Administrator.
 We can change the script xfreerdp to bypass requirements for a security certificate.
 Normally the script would ask for them.
 To change the script a few commands are needed:

 `/cert:ignore` 		-- This is the code that will tell the script to ignore the security certificate.

 `/u:Administrator`	-- This will change the login username to ‘Administrator.’

 `/v:{target_IP}`	-- Target IP of the host we want to connect to.

 All together the command should look like: